p4-k4/vscode-vim-preview/README.md

 ## Features

-- 🔍 Real-time preview of available vim commands
+- 🔍 Real-time preview of available vim commands and VSCODE keybinds
 - ⌨️ User-configurable trigger key
-- 🎯 Shows both custom and default vim bindings
 - ⚡ Live filtering as you type
 - 📝 Support for custom binding descriptions
 - 🔎 Search by keys, command IDs, or descriptions